-If you are a parent who is raising a child with autism, then you know that your child has special needs that many of his or her peers do not.
+If you are a parent raising a child with autism, you know that your child has special needs that many of their peers do not.
 As a parent of three young children, I understand the stresses, successes, and everything in between when it comes to raising kids.
-However, none of my children have special needs in this way, so I do not have the first-hand experience as a parent to discuss the challenges that you, as a special needs parent, likely face on its daily basis.
-However, I think this is such an important topic because how your child's special needs are met or not met daily can impact their future and development.
+However, none of my children have special needs in this way, so I do not have the first-hand experience as a parent to discuss the challenges that you, as a special needs parent, likely face daily.
+However, I think this is an essential topic because how your child's unique needs are met or not met daily can impact their future and development.

 Think back to when your child was diagnosed with autism.
 You likely remember where you were, what time of day it was, and who it was that made the diagnosis.
 Autism has become a more common diagnosis in our society for children.
 As such, we in the family law community have become more experienced in handling child custody and divorce cases where autistic children are present.
-With that being said, I think it is important for us to go through how a possession schedule that place is your child first is necessary for him or her to have a fighting chance at developing at the pace he or she is capable of.
+With that being said, I think it is essential for us to go through how a possession schedule that place is your child first is necessary for them to have a fighting chance at developing at the pace they are capable of.

-This is what I mean when I say that autism is a condition that not only is fairly common for families but is also important for you and your spouse to be able to work together on in a divorce.
-Presenting a united front about your child's upbringing as he or she develops with this condition is incredibly crucial, especially as time goes on.
+This is what I mean when I say that autism is a condition that is not only fairly common for families but is also essential for you and your spouse to be able to work together in a divorce.
+Presenting a united front about your child's upbringing as they develop with this condition is incredibly crucial, especially as time goes on.
 Suppose you can work out solutions to problems with your Co-parent better off in your post-divorce life.
-On the other hand, if you struggled to develop solutions to your autistic child's problems, then it is your child who will suffer the most.
+On the other hand, if you struggle to develop solutions to your autistic child's issues, your child will suffer the most.

-I think a good place for us to start is the idea that the state of Texas believes it is in the best interest of your child for both you and your spouse to play an inactive and involved role in your child's upbringing.
-This means that it is incredibly unlikely that you would have sole custody of your child in that your spouse would not be able to have possession and visitation regularly with your child.
+I think a good place for us to start is the idea that the state of Texas believes it is in your child's best interest for both you and your spouse to play a passive and involved role in your child's upbringing.
+This means that it is doubtful that you would have sole custody of your child in that your spouse would not be able to have possession and visitation regularly with your child.
 This is true even if you are named the parent who can designate your child's primary residence.
 The bottom line is that you need to become comfortable and accept that your spouse will play a role in your child's life, even if this is something that is upsetting to contemplate.

 Rather than focus on the aspects of your case that are unpleasant, you should turn those issues around and use them as a focus on your child.
 Your child's ability to succeed in school, in extracurricular activities, and at home depends upon both you and your spouse not only sharing custody but sharing responsibility to enforce structure and discipline in that child's life.
-Your autistic child may be more rebellious or more prone to anger than other children, but he or she has the same love for you and your spouse that any other child has towards their parents.
+Your autistic child may be more rebellious or prone to anger than other children, but they have the same love for you and your spouse as any other child has towards their parents.

 I want to spend the remainder of today's blog post discussing how important custody is if your child is autistic.
-The right custody schedule for your child is important, no matter what your particular circumstances are.
-Still, I believe if your child has autism, the circumstances are heightened in terms of importance as far as making sure that your child is set up to succeed when he or she is at either your home or your spouse's and is away from both of you in school.
+The proper custody schedule for your child is essential, no matter what your particular circumstances are.
+Still, I believe if your child has autism, the possibilities are heightened in terms of importance as far as making sure that your child is set up to succeed when they are at either your home or your spouse's and is away from both of you in school.
 It can be difficult for an autistic child to separate struggles at home from performing in the classroom.
-With all the other circumstances going on in our world right now, I think it is important to step back and assess this particular situation as crucial for your child now and into the future.
+With all the other circumstances in our world right now, I think it is essential to step back and assess this particular situation as crucial for your child now and into the future.

-Choosing the right custody schedule for your child with autism
+Choosing the proper custody schedule for your child with autism

 The first thing I will note is that unless you are comfortable and able to negotiate issues regarding custody directly with your spouse, you will likely not be able to come up with the best solution for your child.
-The reason for this is that most family law cases are settled before trial, and that means that your case will focus much more on negotiation than it will on is she's regarding a trial.
-With that being said, if you and your spouse are not on good terms right now, then it can be important for you to figure out how to put aside your differences and focus on the needs of your child.
+The reason for this is that most family law cases are settled before trial, and that means that your case will focus much more on negotiation than it will on is she's regarding a problem.
+With that being said, if you and your spouse are not on good terms right now, then it can be essential for you to figure out how to put aside your differences and focus on your child's needs.

 Every family is different, and yours is no exception.
-You know the main issues in your divorce and what issues you all need to overcome to accomplish mutually held goals, like doing what is best for your child.
-With that being said, you can put your energy and focus into approaching your case from the perspective of doing what is right for your child first and foremost and putting your own needs somewhat on the backburner.
+You know the main issues in your divorce and what problems you all need to overcome to accomplish mutual goals, like doing what is best for your child.
+With that being said, you can put your energy and focus into approaching your case from the perspective of doing what is suitable for your child first and foremost and putting your own needs somewhat on the backburner.
 That does not mean that you can completely ignore what is best for you in favor of thinking only about your child.
-Ultimately your goals in your child goals are interconnected, especially on this issue.
+Ultimately your goals in your child's goals are interconnected, especially on this issue.

-However, when you consider that your special needs child requires oversight and intervention that is nearly constant, the same needs to be your approach when it comes to negotiating a custody schedule with your spouse in a divorce.
+However, when you consider that your special needs child requires oversight and intervention that is nearly constant, the exact market to be your approach when negotiating a custody schedule with your spouse in a divorce.
 You need to be intentional, and you need to have plans that exhibit how intentional you are about creating favorable outcomes for your child in the future.
-Well, no one can tell the future as far as where your child will be in a couple of years in terms of their mental state.
+Well, no one can tell the end as far as where your child will be in a couple of years in terms of their mental state.
 Your child will indeed do better with an inactive and involved parent in their corner.

 Many autistic children tend to Succeed more when they can be with and spend time with their parents on a consistent infrequent basis.
-Whereas some children do better when they can see their parents for longer stretches of time, the autistic child made do better when they can use more frequently siege parent for shorter stretches of time.
+Whereas some children do better when they can see their parents for more extended periods, the autistic child does better when they can use more frequently siege parent for shorter periods.
 Therefore, a week on, the week off schedule where Visitation is alternated between parents may not be for the best in your circumstances.

-Rather, you all may see some benefit from splitting custody where you are with your child for a few days, and then a possession exchange occurs where your ex-spouse is then in possession of your child for a few days.
-This allows each of you to see your child with great frequency and keeps the Visitation period short enough where a child does not become stuck, so to speak, in one house and not wanting to visit the other parent in another house.
+Instead, you all may see some benefit from splitting custody where you are with your child for a few days, and then a possession exchange occurs where your ex-spouse is then in possession of your child for a few days.
+This allows each of you to see your child with great frequency and keeps the Visitation period short enough not to become stuck, so to speak, in one house and not wanting to visit the other parent in another home.
 The frequent exchanges of possession may also give your child the perception that you and your Xbox are still a cohesive team working together rather than two people sharing custody brought together only by a family court order.

-I would even consider inserting language into a final decree of divorce custody order that states that your child should have phone calls, Skype, or FaceTime opportunities with the other parent who is not currently in possession of the child during each period of possession.
-This allows the child to maintain a relationship with each parent, even when they do not have a child.
-Again, I think this is a good idea in the sense that your autistic child will better be able to feel the co-parenting nature of your household instead of feeling like he or she is being passed off in between each household.
+I would even consider inserting language into a final decree of divorce custody order that states that your child should have phone calls, Skype, or FaceTime opportunities with the other parent who is not currently in possession of the child during each period of residence.
+This allows the child to maintain a relationship with each parent, even when not a child.
+Again, I think this is a good idea in the sense that your autistic child will better be able to feel the co-parenting nature of your household instead of feeling like they are being passed off in between each home.

-At the end of the day, I recommend that you begin to think about what your child needs early on in your case- likely even before the case begins.
-Depending on your child's age, you can even speak to him or her directly about what they believe will allow them to be put in the best possible situation as far as family life and school life are concerned.
+I recommend that you begin to think about what your child needs early on in your case- likely even before the patient starts.
+Depending on your child's age, you can even speak to them directly about what they believe will allow them to be put in the best possible situation as far as family life and school life are concerned.
 Otherwise, the best general advice that I can give you regarding custody and your autistic child is to put your child's best interests first and lean on your attorney as much as possible.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan